gracelang/language/spec.md

 ### Required Methods

 Methods may be annotated as being **`required`** (previously "abstract").
+The annotation is used to indicate that a method body must be supplied before an object created by this expression can have that method requested.
 Required methods do not conflict with other methods, either required or concrete (not required), however a required local method overrides an inherited concrete method.
 In most dialects, a required method's body must be empty.
+Requesting a method that is annotated **`required`** will generate a run-time error.

 #### Examples